top of page

 Effectively communicating children's mood levels, addresses the core changes

-A parent can monitor a child's mood patterns, gaining valuable insights into their emotional state and providing parental guidance during difficult moments.
+Parents can track their child's mood patterns, gaining valuable insights into their emotional state and offering guidance during challenging moments.

 Individual Progress Report

-It allows learners to navigate the content of the course, shows their progress, and where the course is currently active.
+It allows parents to navigate the course content, track their progress, and see where the course is currently active.

 An overview of all the activities and progress made by a child.

-Provide real-time insight into the current state of the important metrics of a child.
+Provide real-time insights into the current state of important metrics for a child.

 View upcoming, completed, and incomplete activities along with detailed breakdowns.